frcteam573/Team573ProgrammingDocs/electrical.rst

 CAN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CAN is a method for commucating between the RoboRio and other electronics.
-We only use it to talk to the power distrbution board (PDP) and Pnuematic Control Module (PCM).
-In order to update the firmware and set the CAN ID you can follow the steps here (https://wpilib.screenstepslive.com/s/currentCS/m/cs_hardware/l/216217-updating-and-configuring-pneumatics-control-module-and-power-distribution-panel)
+We use it to talk to the power distrbution board (PDP), Pnuematic Control Module (PCM) and our motor controllers (sparks).